dev6576/Team4-CosmBlockchain/README.md

 # 🚀 Team4-CosmBlockchain

-This project is based on [wfblockchain/wfHackathon](https://github.com/wfblockchain/wfHackathon), but extended with AML checks, an oracle service, a data-helper scheduler system, and graph visualization tools.
+This project is based on [wfblockchain/wfHackathon](https://github.com/wfblockchain/wfHackathon), but extended with AML checks, an oracle service, a data-helper scheduler system, graph visualization tools, and MCP integration.

 ---